ark1234/ark1234.github.io/_pages/about.md

 # News

+- Our paper: *Loss Distillation via Gradient Matching for Point Cloud Completion with Weighted Chamfer Distance* has been accepted by **IEEE IROS 2024** as an Oral presentation!

 - Our paper: *Understanding Hyperbolic Metric Learning through Hard Negative Sampling* has been accepted by **IEEE WACV 2024**!

 - Our paper: *InfoCD: A Contrastive Chamfer Distance Loss for Point Cloud Completion* has been accepted by **NeurIPS 2023**!